-- b) Appointment of Members

-Individuals will be appointed by the City Council.

-- c) Term
+- b) Appointment of Members Individuals will be appointed by the City Council. - c) Term d) Appointment of Chair

 The term of members on the Committee will be for one (1) year.
 Each member will reconfirm their commitment by January 31st of each year.